DKMitt/twitter-bot/README.md

 run  `npm install`  to install the needed dependencies

-Edit file named `config.js` - this file stores the configuration details for the Twitter API.
+Visit the [Twitter API](https://apps.twitter.com/app/new) and fill out the form.
+When done, click on the **Keys and Access Tokens** tab to view your consumer key/secret and access token key/secret.
+Copy these keys/secrets into your `config.js` file, this file stores the configuration details for the Twitter API.

 The structure should be the following: